hong539/coding_collects/README.md

-# codesignal-my-solutions
+# coding_collects
-codesignal-my-solutions for practice coding with any other Programming languages
+codesignal code colletcs for practice coding with any other Programming languages

 ## Setting up my python version